Arrun21/wad2_coursework2/README.md

 <h1>Justification for any changes from development plan</h1>

-Decided to remove welcome page as the specification does not specify it is needed changed landing page to about us page<br>
+Decided to remove welcome page as the specification does not specify it is needed.Changed landing page to about us page.<br>
-Removed menu page as it is easier for the users to choose lunch menu or main menu from nav bar this is more efficient<br>
+Removed menu page as it is easier for the users to choose lunch menu or main menu from nav bar this is more efficient.<br>
-Changed format for lunch and main menu page to make it more similar to how restaurants have their dishes placed on a menu<br>
+Changed format for lunch and main menu page to make it more similar to how restaurants have their dishes placed on a menu.<br>
-Included navigation to login and register page and staff home, add and edit to make interaction more smooth<br>
+Included navigation to login and register page and staff home, add and edit to make interaction more smooth.<br>
-Removed login with fb, google or apple and forgot password and remember me as I did not see the need for these functions anymore after talking to lecturer<br>
+Removed the fb, google or apple and forgot password and remember me login functions ,as I did not see the need for these functions anymore after talking to lecturer.<br>
-Changed the layout of staffhome to make it more pleasant for staff as before it looked the same as staff add and edit<br>
+Changed the layout of staffhome to make it more pleasant for staff,previously it looked the same as staff add and edit.<br>
-Changed the function of the star , now by clicking on the star it makes the dish unavailable compared to before<br>
+Changed the function of the star , now by clicking on the star it makes the dish unavailable compared to before.<br>
-Removed the cancel button as I did not see the need for a cancel button<br>
+Removed the cancel button as I did not see the need for a cancel button anymore.<br>
-Changed the layout of mobile views according to the changes I made for desktop view
+Changed the layout of mobile views according to the changes I made for desktop view.

 <h1>Link to a live version of my site</h1>
 https://guarded-ocean-98266.herokuapp.com/